- Contact information

 The Bell Center Unit is managed to provide opportunities for public hunting, fishing, trapping and other outdoor recreation while protecting the qualities of the unique native communities and associated species found on the property.
 The upland forests are primarily southern dry-mesic forest types with management focusing on maintaining oak as a viable forest component, incorporating oak savanna habitat adjacent to bluff prairie sites and minimizing conversion to northern hardwood types.
 Bottomland hardwoods are managed passively.
 Cropland is slowly being converted to prairie, with prescribed fire, mowing and brushing used to maintain the open grassland.
 Populations of invasive species are controlled or eliminated by cutting, pulling, burning, herbicide treatment and/or bio-control.

-The following recreational opportunities exist at Kickapoo River Wildlife Area - Bell Center Unit.
+The Kickapoo River Wildlife Area - Bell Center Unit offers many recreational opportunities.

 - Cross country skiing (no designated trail)